66th MI thanks youth home for partnership

-WIESBADEN, Germany - Col. Gregory Holden, commander of the 66th Military Intelligence Brigade, recognizes the unit’s partnership with Wiesbaden youth home by awarding a certificate of appreciation June 10, 2020, to Maria Augusta Lorenzo, representative of the Jugendhilfeverbund Antoniusheim, at U.S. Army Garrison Wiesbaden.
+WIESBADEN, Germany - Col. Gregory Holden, commander of the 66th Military Intelligence Brigade, presented a certificate of appreciation to a local Wiesbaden youth home June 10 on Clay Kaserne.

+The partnership was established by his predecessor Col. Devon Blake as a way to empower Soldiers to demonstrate care to local children and youth in need of assistance.

+Holden invited Jugendhilfeverbund Antoniusheim employee Maria Augusta Lorenzo to be recognized for her contribution to the partnership.

 |Date Taken: